JulioSimon/docs/tnp-documentation/plugins-functionalities.md

 ## Conclusion

 The plugins installed on the Tonga National Portal work together to create a comprehensive, user-friendly, and efficient government portal.
 Regular maintenance, updates, and configuration reviews are essential to ensure optimal performance and security.

-For technical support or additional configuration assistance, please contact the portal administration team or refer to the individual plugin documentation.